stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/14_detection_binding.md

 {% include insert_image.html key="binding-preferences" %}

-### Paramter description
+### Parameter description

 detection catalog
 : The database detection catalog holding the detections used for the detection binding.

 event catalog
-: The database event catalog to which the events should be writen.
+: The database event catalog to which the events are written.

 min. detection length
-: Skip detections with a lengh smaller than the min. detection length [s].
+: Skip detections with a length smaller than the min. detection length [s].

 neighbors to search
 : The number of neighbors to search for a matching detections to declare a valid event.
 The neighbors are sorted by the inter-station distance to the station of the investigated detection.